 Coloring pages from Disney Family (there are a lot of pages to choose from on their site).

-I also use to add to the binder some stickers and some Water Wow activity pads, they are great for keeping kids busy during the trip!
+I also use to add to the binder some stickers and some Water Wow activity pads.
+And they are great for keeping kids busy during the trip!